 Amazon SEO vs. Google SEO: Keyword density

-Amazon A9 / Amazon SEO Ranking Factors
+Amazon A9 / Amazon SEO ranking factors

 Amazon SEO: Direct ranking factors

-TipThe CTR can be increased by using promotions such as "Buy 2 products and get a 10 % discount".
-The Prime logo also usually leads to an increased click rate.
+TipThe CTR can be increased by using promotions such as "Buy 2 products and get 10 % discount".
+The Prime logo also generally leads to an increased click-through rate.

 Availability of products

-Price (direct or indirect factor)
+Selling price (direct or indirect factor)

-Amazon SEO and Indirect Ranking Factors
+Amazon SEO and indirect ranking factors:

 Product images (main image and other images)

-Product reviews / reviews
+Product ratings / reviews:

 The buy box also has a direct influence on the performance of a product, especially on the conversion rate.
 A product without a buy box generally has a much lower conversion rate than the same product with a buy box.
 For this reason, the buy box percentage should be checked regularly.